nayanmavani77/videograph-master/readme.txt

 - [SlickNav](https://github.com/ComputerWolf/SlickNav)
 - [Font Awesome](https://fontawesome.com/)
 - [Google Fonts](https://fonts.google.com/)

-This content should now be correctly formatted for a README file with proper Markdown syntax for links and lists.

 Copyright information for the template can't be altered/removed unless you purchase a license.
 More information about the license is available here: https://colorlib.com/wp/licence/